Venezuela DescriptionVenezuela History

 Current concerns in Venezuela include a weakening democracy, a very politicized military, and increased drug-related violence along the Colombian border.

-In addition, international environmentalists are increasingly concerned about irresponsible mining operations that are endangering the Amazon rain forest
+In addition, international environmentalists are increasingly concerned about irresponsible mining operations that are endangering the Amazon rain forest and indigenous peoples.

-The death of Hugo Chavez, the longtime charismatic but controversial leader on Tuesday March 5, 2013 leaves many unanswered questions that Venezuela and the world must now grapple with.
+UPDATE: The death of Hugo Chavez, the longtime charismatic but controversial leader on Tuesday March 5, 2013 leaves many unanswered questions that Venezuela and the world must now grapple with.